-Place your vote for the 2016-17 Game Changer of the Year presented by Farm Bureau Insurance of Michigan.
-Read their stories and vote below!
-Voting is limited to one vote per person.
+Read the bios of the nominees for 2017-18 Game Changer of the Year presented by Farm Bureau Insurance of Michigan.

 Ms. Ambrose has committed nearly a decade to educating youth in the city she loves.
 Throughout her teaching career, she has successfully led high school courses in Algebra I, Honors Geometry, and Honors Algebra II.
 Taking on multiple leadership roles including Math Content Lead, Mentor Teacher, Dance Coach, National Honors Society (NHS) Advisor, Math Club Advisor, and Class of 2020 Sponsor, she still has committed time to tutor and mentor students outside of the classroom.
 She currently works with young girls through Amachi, a non-profit organization that focuses on a holistic approach to providing services to youth, educators, and adults who work with children and adolescents by providing young people the values and skills they need to become exceptional community leaders and members.

 Kelly Rickert has been teaching for 5 years, and is currently the 1st/2nd grade teacher for the "Painted Turtles" classroom at the James and Grace Lee Boggs School on the East side of Detroit.
 She believes that there are opportunities for learning in the people and places all around us, and collaborates with Boggs families, community members, and spaces around the school to further extend her classroom's boundaries, and root the learning done there in place.